A unified quantum computing quantum Monte Carlo framework through structured state preparation: Cross domain QCQMC

+The rationale behind the selection of the strategy for crafting the $U_{g}$ transformation is simple and yet effective: the new basis should provide an educated guess of states with good overlap with the target states.
+Furthermore, the structure itself of the circuits describing such states should be rich enough to retain, to some extent, non-classical phenomena in the QMC propagation.
 For instance, if the target is a large portion of the spectrum, VQE alone fails in generating states with a robust overlap with the target excited states so approximate quantum diagonalization schemes such as \emph{variational fast forwarding} (VFF) can be the ideal variational strategy.
 However, VFF is an expensive routine due to the difficulty of quantumly optimizing parameters, and the increased qubit and circuit depths required.
 Then, one can mitigate this expense by using tensor-network pre-training techniques such as the \emph{variational unitary matrix product operator} (VUMPO).
 These are particularly suitable when the target has a subset of well structured and classically tractable correlations.
 A concrete example is where a well defined portion of the Hamiltonian generates area-law entanglement, while the general Hamiltonian admits classically intractable correlations.
 It is the former part that VUMPO would target, while quantum enhanced QMC would target the latter. \paragraph{\textbf{Initialize Quantum Walker Distribution.}} The quantum walker basis for each $g$ and for a given $m$, i.e. $\lbrace U_{g}\ket{b_i}\rbrace_{i=0}^{n}=\lbrace \ket{\widetilde{\psi}^{(m)}_i}\rbrace_{i=0}^{n}$, is then fed into the dynamical pipeline.
 Notice that in this work multiple $U_g$ are employed only when dealing with thermal averages, i.e. in all other instances a single $U$ will define the basis preparation step.
 The starting point is then to make a certain number of copies $N_0$ of the initially chosen state, which we call for the sake of clarity $\ket{\widetilde{\psi}_{0}}$.
 In case of multiple serialized estimations, $m>0$, i.e., for excited states, we obviously have an additional step in the pipeline, as clarified in the pseudo-code: the orthogonalization step, inherited from the classical FCIQMC.
 Hence, the dynamical routing of the algorithm will be initialized by a set of $\{N^{(m)}_{0}\}_{m=0}^{M}$ initial walkers, $\ket{\widetilde{\psi}^{(m)}_{0}}$, one for each target state.
 One of the main advantages of the pipeline proposed in this work is that we do not require $M$ different unitary rotation for tackling each target state: VFF and VUMPO allow us to prepare optimal or near-optimal starting quantum walkers with a single variational training run. \paragraph{\textbf{Quantum Walkers Propagation.}} The initialized quantum walker distributions are then propagated using the standard structure of FCIQMC dynamics, as in Eq.~\eqref{eq:probs_walkers}.
 It is worth highlighting here that the diffusion process $\text{QMC}^{(m)}_{g}$ has $G$ independent configurations and $M$ serial evaluations.
 The entire pipeline can be rewritten in terms of quantum walkers as: